 If you already know who I am, please scroll on.
 If not, then here’s me in a nutshell.

 My name is Dr Jason Fox.
 In another time—before I went rogue—I was an academic researcher and science lecturer (systems and behaviour).
-Now I masquerade—quite convincingly—as ‘a motivational speaker and leadership advisor’.
+Now I masquerade—quite convincingly—as a keynote provocateur, quest-facilitator and wizard advisor.
 I am the author of a couple of bestselling books—my most recent being How to Lead a Quest—a guidebook for pioneering leaders.
 At heart, I am a deeply introverted wizard-philosopher on a quest to create a world more curious and kind.

 My work sees me oscillate between speaking at large global conferences and working intimately with the senior leadership teams of Fortune 500 and ASX 200 companies, universities, research organisations and social enterprises (see here).
 I synthesise contemporary thinking in the nebulous domains of quest leadership, metamodern philosophy, motivation design and character development—so as to assist those seeking meaningful progress amidst complexity, ambiguity, paradox and doubt.